reergymerej/get-rc/README.md

 ### getConfig([path])
 * path {String} - defaults to process.cwd()

-Gets config files specified in [setConfigName]() in each level of the path.
+Syncronously loads config files specified in [setConfigName]() in each level of the path.
 Configs are merged together with the most local to `path` taking precedence.
 Also checks the user's HOME directory.
 An object will *always* be returned, even if no config is found or there are problems parsing one or more of them.

 ```js
 const config = getConfig('/foo/bar/baz');